 You can easily sell stocks via a stockbroker or an online brokerage firm, such as E*TRADE, Charles Schwab and TD Ameritrade.
 Traditionally, these middlemen have charged commissions for the service of matching buyers with sellers.
 However, the evolution of automated trading platforms — in addition to fierce competition throughout the brokerage industry — has led many brokers to drastically reduce or eliminate commissions for certain assets, including stocks.

 This transition reflects a shift from a transaction-oriented business model to one focused on cultivating deeper client relationships.
 For the leading firms, this means providing a broader, highly integrated service offering that is inclusive of custodial banking, advisory support and customized research, data and tools.

 Mitigating the Risks of Investing in Stocks

 For this reason, stocks should be viewed as long-term investments.
 Moreover, prudent investors should strive to achieve a high degree of diversification across their stock holdings.
-Doing so provides for balanced economic exposure, which has been shown to bolster long-term investment performance and minimize downside risk.
+Doing so provides for balanced economic exposure, which has been shown to strengthen long-term investment performance and minimize downside risk.

 Years ago, achieving an appropriate level of diversification was a complex and costly endeavor.
-Today, it’s a simple and inexpensive process, thanks to the myriad of low-cost index funds and exchange traded funds (ETFs) that provide exposure to different industries and geographic regions.
+Today, it’s a simple and inexpensive process, thanks to the myriad of low-cost index funds and exchange-traded funds (ETFs) that provide exposure to different industries and geographic regions.